Skip to main content

 Refer to the CDC website for most updated guidelines: https://www.cdc.gov/coronavirus/2019-ncov/your-health/isolation.html

-Antigen tests are known to be less sensitive than molecular tests that detect viral nucleic acids.
-Negative results should be treated as presumptive and may be confirmed with a molecular assay, if necessary, for patient management.
-Results should be considered in the context of a patient’s recent exposures, history, and the presence of clinical signs and symptoms consistent with COVID-19.
+No. Antigen tests are less sensitive than molecular tests, which detect viral nucleic acids.
+Negative results should be considered presumptive and may be confirmed with a molecular test if needed.
+Always interpret results alongside recent exposures, medical history and symptoms consistent with COVID-19.

-• Improper handling of the test kit not according to guidelines may yield imprecise test results.
+• Improper handling of the kit may cause imprecise results.

 A negative test result means that proteins from the virus that causes COVID-19 were not found in your sample, all negative results are presumptive.
 However, it is possible for this test to give a negative result that is incorrect (false-negative) in some people with COVID-19.
 Your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.